-The following list represents the proposed “right-sized” sustainable development goals (SDG) and supporting objectives developed by the Office of Planning and Development (OPD), the Planning and Development Advisory Council (PDAC), and the Planning Taskforces on Socio-Economics / Disaster Risk Reduction, the Built Environment, and the Natural Environment.
+The list of goals and objectives outlined here represents the proposed “right-sized” sustainable development goals (SDG) and supporting objectives developed by the Office of Planning and Development (OPD), the Planning and Development Advisory Council (PDAC), and the Planning Taskforces on Socio-Economics / Disaster Risk Reduction, the Built Environment, and the Natural Environment.
 These dialogs were initiated by the endorsement of the Sustainable Development Goals as a planning framework by the PDAC over several meetings in 2018-2019 and Taskforce planning meetings held in February and June, 2020.

+When discussing sustainability and “planning elements” outlined by Public Law 20-20 for inclusion in the Comprehensive Sustainable Development Plan, the PDAC identified and endorsed the use of the Agenda 2030 Sustainable Development Targets as a framework for baseline data collection and trend tracking.
+There are 230 internationally accepted indicators for the set of 17 goals.
+The 2019-2020 Resources Report focused on gathering existing data that correlates to selected indicators to further support identification of the “baseline” – where we are – and help the CNMI chart a path forward to achieve objectives such as reducing hunger, child mortality, and violence – indicators that relate to economic and environmental conditions of our society.
+By identifying relatable indicators, we can set achievable goals to ensure social equity, economic growth, and environmental well-being now and for the future.